scala/scala3/docs/docs/typelevel.md

 `T`.
 A call to the macro in type position is then expanded to `T`.

 A type macro may have a declared upper bound, e.g. `<: Nat` in the example above.
-If an aupper bound is given, the computed type `T` must conform to it.
+If an upper bound is given, the computed type `T` must conform to it.
 If no upper bound is given, `Any` is assumed.
 The upper bound is used to type check recursive calls.